NewPagodi/wxSTCmee/doc/doc.md

 #### Translating the properties to code

-There are many more options that need to be set; but before moving on, let me backup for a second and discuss how you can translate properties we set in the property grid to code that you use in your program.
-Suppose your wxStyledTextCtrl is named m_stc.
+There are many more options that need to be set.
+But before moving on, let me pause for a second to discuss how you can translate the properties that are set in the property grid to code that you use in your program.
 In the work above, we changed the margin width for margin 0 to 30.
-This can be accomplished with the command "m_stc->SetMarginWidth(0,30)".
+The code to accomplish this would be `m_stc->SetMarginWidth(0,30)`.
 Notice that the name of the method that needs to be called is the same as the key that was set in the property grid.

+This command supposes your wxStyledTextCtrl is named m_stc.
+You would, of course, replace "m_stc" with the name for the wxStyledTextCtrl used in your code

 Next we changed the width and mask of margin 2.
 These are accomplished with "m_stc->SetMarginWidth(2,16)" and "m_stc->SetMarginMask(2,wxSTC_MASK_FOLDERS)".
 For almost all the things to be set, the name of the method to call is the key in the property grid.